 Line Of Credit

-Lines of credit act as short-term funding sources for small businesses.
-They provide on-demand access to funding that scales up or down with your needs.
+Lines of credit act as short-term funding sources for small businesses, similar to a credit card but typically with higher borrowing limits.
+Lines of credit provide on-demand access to funding that scales up or down with your needs.
 You can borrow as much or as little as you need, paying interest only on the open balance.
 As you repay your loan, your available credit replenishes.

-Term loans are one time loans that you can pay back over longer periods of time than lines of credit.
-You receive one lump sum that you repay over time.
+Term loans are one-time loans that you can pay back over longer periods of time than lines of credit.
+You receive one lump sum that you repay weekly.
 Small businesses choose term loans for one-time upgrades or investments such as new equipment.

 The Fundbox Loan Application Process

 When applying with Fundbox, the platform does a soft credit pull.
 A soft credit pull does not affect your credit score.
 Once you’ve been approved for the loan, the lender will then do a hard credit check.

 The loan application process is fast and simple.
 You will be able to fill out the application within 5 minutes and receive the response as quickly as 6 minutes later.
 Let's walk through the process step-by-step as described by Gordon Scott.